 h.
 Grade.
 Grade shall be evaluated daily to allow adjustments to paving operations when grade measurements do not meet specifications.
-As a minimum, grade shall be evaluated prior to and after the placement of the first lift and after placement of the surface lift.
+As a minimum, grade shall be evaluated prior to the placement of the first lift and then prior to and after placement of the surface lift.

 Measurements will be taken at appropriate gradelines (as a minimum at center and edges of paving lane) and longitudinal spacing as shown on cross-sections and plans.
 The final surface of the pavement will not vary from the gradeline elevations and cross-sections shown on the plans by more than 1/2 inch (12 mm) vertically and 0.1 feet (30 mm) laterally.
-The documentation will be provided by the Contractor to the RPR within 24 hours by the end of the following working day .
+The documentation will be provided by the Contractor to the RPR within 24 hours.

 Areas with humps or depressions that exceed grade or smoothness criteria and that retain water on the surface must be ground off provided the course thickness after grinding is not more than 1/2 inch (12 mm) less than the thickness specified on the plans.
-Grinding shall be in accordance with paragraph 401-4.16.
+Grinding shall be in accordance with paragraph 403-4.15.

-The Contractor shall repair low areas or areas that cannot be corrected by grinding by removal of deficient areas to the depth of the final course plus /2 inch and replacing with new material.
+The Contractor shall repair low areas or areas that cannot be corrected by grinding by removal of deficient areas to the depth of the final course plus $\frac{1}{2}$ inch and replacing with new material.
 Skin patching is not allowed.

-401-5.4 Sampling.
+403-5.4 Sampling.
 When directed by the RPR, the Contractor shall sample and test any material that appears inconsistent with similar material being sampled, unless such material is voluntarily removed and replaced or deficiencies corrected by the Contractor.
 All sampling shall be in accordance with standard procedures specified.

-401-5.5 Control charts.
-The Contractor shall maintain linear control charts for both individual measurements and range (i.e. difference between highest and lowest measurements) for aggregate gradation, asphalt content, and VMA.
-The VMA for each day will be calculated and monitored by the QC laboratory.
+403-5.5 Control charts.
+The Contractor shall maintain linear control charts both for individual measurements and range (i.e., difference between highest and lowest measurements) for aggregate gradation, asphalt content, and VMA.
+The VMA for each day shall be calculated and monitored by the QC laboratory.